Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Introduction

 To quantify the uncertainties propagated from the experimental data, we train a replica ensemble in PyTorch~\cite{ansel-pytorch2-2024} across an ensemble of replicas of the CFF obtained from a global fit, where many local CFF fits were used to construct a deep neural network (DNN) model over a range of kinematics to make a continuous mapping across phase space~\cite{LeKeller2025_CFF_QDNN}.
 The resulting ensemble yields both a mean prediction and a pointwise uncertainty band for $\Hplus(x,\xi,t,Q^2)$ at any desired kinematic point accessible within the grid, without imposing a factorized or truncated functional form.
 Because the principal–value integral operator is implemented natively as a differentiable layer within the network, the method is readily extendable.
 As such, we are using $\Hplus(x,\xi,t,Q^2)$ and $\Re e\mathcal{H}$ only as an illustrative example in this first study.

-With upcoming high-precision DVCS measurements from Jefferson Lab (JLab) and the Electron-Ion Collider (EIC)~\cite{osti_2280968, khalek2022snowmass2021whitepaper, Aschenauer2013, accardi2014electronioncolliderqcd}, the need for flexible, model-independent, uncertainty-quantified GPD extractions is more urgent than ever.
-The methodology introduced here provides a robust, scalable solution to this inverse problem and opens a new path toward precision nucleon tomography from experimental data alone.
-The remainder of this paper is organized as follows: In Section~\ref{sec:theory}, we review the relation between CFFs and GPDs and the structure of the PV integral transform; Section~\ref{sec:method} introduces the differentiable PV inversion and neural-network architecture; Section~\ref{sec:implementation} describes the numerical implementation and replica workflow; Section~\ref{sec:results} presents our results; and Section ~\ref{sec:discussion} contains a discussion and outlook.
+With upcoming high-precision DVCS measurements from Jefferson Lab (JLab) and the Electron-Ion Collider (EIC)~\cite{osti_2280968, khalek2022snowmass2021whitepaper, Aschenauer2013, accardi2014electronioncolliderqcd}, the need for flexible, minimally parametrized, uncertainty-quantified GPD extractions is increasingly urgent.
+The methodology introduced here provides a scalable framework for addressing the CFF-to-GPD inverse problem and opens a path toward precision nucleon tomography from experimentally constrained CFF information.

+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:theory}, we review the relation between CFFs and GPDs and the structure of the PV integral transform.
+Section~\ref{sec:method} introduces the differentiable PV inversion and neural-network architecture.
+Section~\ref{sec:implementation} describes the numerical implementation and replica workflow.
+Section~\ref{sec:closure} presents the closure tests used to calibrate the inversion and quantify methodological bias.
+Section~\ref{sec:results} presents the extracted GPD results.
+Section~\ref{sec:discussion} discusses the advantages, limitations, and polynomiality tests of the method, and Sec.~\ref{sec:conclusion} summarizes the main conclusions and outlook.